-Here to Serve focuses on families with a critically-ill child (living in the home) who make a dollar more than the 138% government poverty threshold and, therefore, do not qualify for government assistance and have no safety net.
+Here to Serve focuses on families who have a child or young parents battling with cancer and make a dollar more than the 138% government poverty threshold.
+These families, therefore, do not qualify for government assistance and have no safety net.
 Our determination of risk factors are:

-- High risk (70% ) – Families or single moms who earn below $100,000 per year and a $1 more than government support thresholds (see highlighted chart below) for programs that assist with housing, food, child care, medical insurance etc.
+- High risk (70% ) – Families or single parents who earn below $100,000 per year and $1 more than 138% of the poverty threshold, which denies government programs that assist with housing, food, child care, medical insurance, etc.

 - Moderate risk (20% ) – Intact families with financial means above $100,000 but below $200,000, with two working spouses

 - Low risk (10%) – Intact families who earn more than $200,000 per year, with two working spouses